35 Day Trips From Malaga You Can’t Miss – An Insider’s Guide

 Further, there are plenty of breathtaking views of the surrounding countryside.
 I would say any time of year is beautiful, but all different depending on which trees are blooming.

-Other sited to add to your Ronda itinerary are the Arab Bath, Casa del Rey Moro, and the old city walls.
+Other sites to add to your Ronda itinerary are the Arab Bath, Casa del Rey Moro, and the old city walls.
 Besides this, there are a lot of things to do in Ronda, but with only a day, you are quite limited, so I suggest you start with these sites.

 However, going to Ronda in the middle of summer is only for the bold as temperatures rise way above 40 degrees Celsius and there is nowhere to cool down.